 - You’ve had a long period of bed rest

-- You have migraine headaches with auras, where it affects what you see
+- You have migraine headaches with auras, which affect what you see

 - You’ve inherited blood-clot disorders, have had blood clots, or inflamed veins

 - You’ve had a heart attack, a stroke, or, angina